Egypt–Greece relations

-Egypt–Greece relations refer to bilateral relations between Egypt and Greece.
-Due to the strong cultural and historical ties between the two nations, Egypt and Greece today enjoy friendly relations.
+Egypt–Greece relations refer to bilateral relations between the Arab Republic of Egypt and the Hellenic Republic, due to the strong cultural and historical ties between the two nations, Egypt and Greece today enjoy friendly relations.
 Modern diplomatic relations between the two countries were established after Greece gained its independence in 1830, and are today regarded as cordial.
-Both countries are members and partners in several international organizations such as UN, IMF, OSCE, and the Union for the Mediterranean.
+Both countries are members and partners in several international organizations such as the IMF, OSCE, World Trade Organitation, Union for the Mediterranean and the United Nations.

 History

 Due to the strong cultural and historical ties between the two nations, from ancient to modern times, especially since the creation of the city of Alexandria by the Macedonian king Alexander the Great, on the Eastern Mediterranean Sea's coast and the rich heritage further strengthened the bonds between the two nations, in addition to the Ptolemaic dynasty which ruled Egypt for 275 years, Egypt and Greece today enjoy warm diplomatic relations and consider each other on friendly terms.
 Egypt had also a Greek community, mostly centered in Alexandria, which is today Egypt's second largest city and also the seat of the Greek Orthodox Patriarchate of Alexandria.

-In 1825, during the Greek War of Independence, Ibrahim Pasha of Egypt came in assistance of the Ottomans and it was the Battle of Navarino and the Morea expedition that forced him to retreat.
+In 1825, during the Greek War of Independence, Ibrahim Pasha of Egypt came to the assistance of the Ottomans and it was the Battle of Navarino and the Morea expedition that forced him to retreat.
 After 1830, the relations between the two countries improved.
 During the rise of Pan-Arab nationalism and the subsequent nationalisation of many industries in 1961 and 1963 by Gamal Abdel Nasser, most of the Greek community emigrated from Egypt for other countries, such as the United States, Canada, South Africa and Australia.

 Relations now are described as strategic and are developing on all fronts, with several trade, tourism, economic and defense cooperation agreements signed by the governments and heads of states in their regular meetings.
-Greece is, today, Egypt's 6th largest foreign investor.
+Greece is Egypt's 6th largest foreign investor.

 In 2019, archaeologists reported that in two large tombs at Pylos, they found items, including a golden pendant depicting the head of the Egyptian goddess Hathor, which show that Pylos, had trading connections, previously unknown, with Egypt and the Near East around 1500 BC.